 Got the cleaning and organizing bug?
 Check out these other articles for more tips and tricks to save time and money while doing it.

-1. How to clean a stainless steel fridge with olive oil
+1. How to clean a stainless steel fridge with olive oil:

-With a third clean, dry cloth, buff the steel after applying the oil.
+Next, pour some olive oil onto a clean cloth and rub the oil.
+Be sure to clean with the grain.
+After applying the oil, buff the steel with a third clean, dry cloth.
 This will remove any streaks.
 Some of the olive oil stainless steel cleaner will be removed, but just enough will stay on the steel to prevent smudges and fingerprints.

-2. How to clean a stainless steel stove using WD-40
+2. How to clean a stainless steel stove using WD-40:

 This method is great for removing grease and grime.
 However, be sure you’re only using WD-40 on the front of your stove where food doesn’t come in contact with it.

-3. How to clean a stainless steel sink with flour
+3. How to clean a stainless steel sink with flour:

-Sprinkle flour all over the stainless steel sink and use a soft cloth or paper towel to buff the steel.
+- Sprinkle flour all over the stainless steel sink and use a soft cloth or paper towel to buff the steel.
 Think of buffing a car — it’s the same sort of motion.

 The flour will absorb dirt and grime as you buff.
 Don’t forget the drain and all the nooks and crannies where grime likes to live.
 Wipe up the flour with a damp cloth and repeat if your sink still needs some shining.
 This is an excellent way to use up flour that’s close to (or past) its expiration date.

 Low on flour?
 Check out these flour coupons to save money at the store.

-4. How to clean stainless steel appliances naturally
+4. How to clean stainless steel appliances naturally:

 Combine 1/4 cup vinegar, 1/2 cup baking soda, 1 tablespoon lemon juice, and 1 tablespoon olive oil to form a stainless steel cleaner paste.